Distin Baby Cornet

 I first got the idea for this instrument while talking to Nick DeCarlis, the world's expert on pocket cornets.
 Among several Distin parts cornets that I had was this one, originally made in Philadelphia in about 1888.
 What made this particular cornet different than any other by Distin full size Bb cornet that I've come across, is that it has fixed valve guides, rather than the three point floating valve guides that he started using in the 1850s.
 I knew that I could shorten the balusters, as I had done in the Besson pocket cornet conversion, making the valve casings approximately as short as the originals.
 As in that project, the routing of the valve slide tubing was not the same as in the original pocket instrument, making it impossible to make this an exact replica and there are a few other differences as well.
 The bell on the original was a little smaller through the taper than a full size Bb cornet, which is the most common practice in pocket cornets and trumpets.
 I only had access to the full size bell, which made it more difficult to bend into such a small size, but results in a tiny cornet that is full size acoustically.
 I wasn't able to learn the exact length of the original although in the original catalog page shown on the right, that claims to be full size, measures a bit over 6 inches.
 The recreation ended up at 5 15/16".
 Also, the newly re-made instrument plays at A=440hz, while the original is in high pitch.

-The last photo shows the original cornet before starting and the photo before that shows the finished product among all the original parts that were not used.
+The ninth photo shows the original cornet before starting and the photo before that shows the finished product among all the original parts that were not used.